Soli Deo gloria

 "Mum!
 I've got my bow.
 I could take Angus.
 He could go with me and we could go ridin' through the glen," Merida said quickly.
-Another fit of lightening and thunder came about, and she let out a squeal.
+Another fit of lightning and thunder came about, and she let out a squeal.

 "Oh, Merida," Elinor said, rubbing at her forehead.

 "Please, Mum?"
 Merida said.
 "I want to get out of the castle and spend some time by myself for once.
 Just for a wee bit, when I can.
-I don't have to go out everyday.
+I don't have to go out every day.
 Just when I 'ave free time."
 Elinor looked toward the window and Merida pleaded, "Please?"